Disturbante/Stack-overflow-basics/README.md

 bad_chars()
 ```
-Once we have created the payload and the programm is crashed we should manually check the stack if some of the char is no longer present inside it;
+Once we have created the payload and the program is crashed we should manually check the stack if some of the char is no longer present inside it;
 <br>

 But luckily for us ERC will do the dirty job for us.